 The GST is far from perfect because it still does not bring the loads together under one roof.
 Indeed, there are 38 different: a separate GST for all 29 states (SGST) and the seven union territories (UTGST), a federal GST (CGST) and an integrated GST (IGST) for supplies of products and services between states.
 Despite the fact that the GST system should eliminate the waterfall effect and thereby reduce the price of products, certain products have become considerably more expensive.
 For example, since the introduction of the new tax, products such as shampoo and deodorant have suddenly been subject to a higher tax rate.

-What Does The GST Mean For You As A Dutch Entrepreneur In India?
+What Does The GST Mean For You As A European Entrepreneur In India?

 GST is one of India’s most important taxes, besides of course Corporate Tax and all kinds of other taxes like Minimum Alternate Tax (MAT), Dividend Distribution Tax (DDT), Custom Duty and Excise Duty.
 Don’t feel like delving into this?
 We can take care of the entire administration for you, including tax administration, so you can be sure that everything is in place and you can fully focus on your core business in India.